-Burglary charges and robbery charges are two serious crimes that result in devastating criminal and collateral consequences.
-Both can be felony crimes, resulting in a loss of your fundamental rights – such as your voting rights and likely your right to possess a firearm – and both can be debilitating for any future job or housing searches.
-And, unfortunately, both tend to be overcharged, necessitating an experienced and aggressive defense for you.
+Burglary charges are very serious and may result in devastating criminal and collateral consequences.
+It is usually a felony offense, resulting in a loss of your fundamental rights – such as your voting rights and likely your right to possess a firearm – and can be debilitating for any future job or housing searches.
+And, unfortunately, it is usually overcharged, necessitating experienced and aggressive burglary defense attorneys for you.

 Burglary is the entering of a building or dwelling without consent and the intent to commit a crime.
 It is often called “breaking and entering” and accompanied with other charges, such as theft.
 There are four-degrees of burglary under Minn.
 Stat. § 609.582.

 Defined as whoever enters a building without consent with the intent to commit a crime or actually commits a crime – either directly or as an accomplice – and one of the following three circumstances exists: